I could count the things I know about you

 You don’t need to take those rocks from your chest and hurl them through my windows.

 and every morning I get into a hot air balloon and float up into the sky.

-because down below is just a pit of all we could carry
+because down below is just a pit of all we couldn’t hold.

-My body goes through metamorphosis, heaviness into light to save itself
+My body went through metamorphosis, heaviness into light to save itself,

 without doing that